Vision-Based Hand Shadowing for Robotic Manipulation via Inverse Kinematics: Related Work

 \subsection{Hand Pose Estimation}

 Real-time hand tracking has advanced rapidly.
 MediaPipe Hands~\cite{zhang2020mediapipe} runs on-device at 30\,Hz using a two-stage BlazePalm + landmark pipeline predicting 21 keypoints, and requires no GPU.
 We adopt MediaPipe for its CPU efficiency and cross-platform availability.
 WiLoR~\cite{potamias2024wilor} improves accuracy with a DarkNet localiser followed by a ViT-based 3D reconstructor, achieving state-of-the-art results on FreiHAND and HO3D benchmarks at over 130\,FPS but requires GPU inference.
-Both systems output 21 keypoints compatible with the MANO hand model topology~\cite{romero2017mano}.
+Both detectors output 21 keypoints compatible with the MANO hand model topology~\cite{romero2017mano}.
+Crucially, WiLoR's DarkNet-based hand localiser is more robust to partial occlusion than MediaPipe's BlazePalm detector; we evaluate WiLoR as an occlusion-mitigation strategy in Section~\ref{sec:occlusion}.